PhilJbt/Mescamit/docs/README.md

 # PRESENTATION
 **Mescamit** is a thread safe variable obfuscator written in C++20.\
-It is useful as memory scanner mitigation.
+It is useful as memory scanning mitigation.

 ###### [Return to index](#index)